 The United States recognises dual nationality.
-Dual nationals are required by United States law to travel with both passports and to use their United States passport to enter and exit the United States and its territories.
+Dual nationals are required by US law to travel with both passports and to use their US passport to enter and exit the United States and its territories.

 Dual nationals page provides further information.

-Before travelling overseas, dual Australian/United States citizens should also consult travel information provided for United States citizens on the United States Department of States
+Before travelling overseas, dual Australian/US citizens should also consult travel information provided for US citizens on the US Department of State's

 Bureau of Consular Affairs website.